MoonlightCapital/MoonlightBot-docs/moderation-commands/timeout.md

 # timeout

-The `timeout` command temporarily times out a user from the current server.
+This command temporarily times out a user from the current server.

 ## Required permissions